Living Evidence - post acute sequelae of COVID-19 (long COVID)

 • cardiac symptoms, including chest pain, primary arrhythmia, palpitations, dyspnoea on exertion

-• poorer cardiovascular fitness17
+• poorer cardiovascular fitness

 • Autonomic dysfunction including postural orthostatic tachycardia syndrome